 Ocheche Ayeni sat cross-legged on Uncle Alonge’s wooden chair.
 She sat as if she was practically glued to the flattened foam on the wooden chair set in the entrance of the old man’s kiosk.
 Her favourite rag doll clutched under her left armpit, she sat there waiting.
 Patiently.
 It would have been better if it was just the inner foam of the dirty lice infested settee that was pouring out, yet that was not the case as the bulging spring also made sitting on the chair uncomfortable for her.
 Despite her discomfort however, she knew she had no choice.
 It was the spot she was instructed to sit and wait for Oyin Konde who had rushed across to the other side of the street facing Uncle Alonge’s kiosk to get more thread.
 That Uncle Alonge, the jolly old man from the next village with a face like a mass of rotten beef and a large tummy that giggles anytime he laughed.

 The late afternoon sun shone through the leaves of the giant Ogehghe tree with bark like the skin of an aged crocodile which stood like a scary king near the kiosk, casting its flickering light on it.
 Though the day was winding down, the mild heat from the sun kept pouring down like bullets from a machine gun.
-Like a suiting balm however, the evening breeze was present also to caress Ocheche’s ebony skin; successfully removing her mind from the mild evening heat.
+Like a suiting balm however, the evening breeze was also present to caress Ocheche’s ebony skin; successfully removing her mind from the mild evening heat.
 The sight of the motion of the large golden ball that was the evening sun and the sweet evening breeze served to entrance the little girl as she sat with her face turned upward, as if hypnotized by the elements.
 In her mind, more out of reflect or by default, she wanted to make the most of the few minutes it will take Oyin Konde to go and get the thread she needed to complete the braiding of her hair.

-Her mother had hurried home earlier with the excuse that she needed to go and attend to house chores and had left her with her market neighbour, her closest friend, Aunty Funke.
+Her mother had hurried home earlier with the excuse that she needed to go and attend to house chores and had left her with her market neighbour and closest friend, Aunty Funke.
 Aunty Funke, that dark lady with a set of canine teeth that bears a striking resemblance to that of a vampire.
 The little Ocheche was always wary of her anytime their paths crossed.
 She was so dark that her complexion blended perfectly with the night.
 It was her funny look and complexion that made Ocheche all the charier of her.
-To add that there was a scar that ran from her forehead through her cheek to her jaw, running down her chest and finally disappearing into her bra.
+To add that there was this weird scar that ran from her forehead through her cheek to her jaw, running down her chest and finally disappearing into her bra.

 ‘When Aunty Funke closes shop, she’ll bring you home’, those were her mother’s parting words as she lifted the basket of unfinished oranges on her head.
 She’d sell them the following day she murmured under her breath as she hurried off.
 Business had been anything but fair to her she complained before taking her leave.
 And her husband’s short temperedness did not help matters.
 She must hurry home to prepare dinner before the short, tick set man with limbs like that of an ape returned from his usual gravel lifting job at the quarry.
 How did Aunty Funke come by her strange set of teeth and the scar?
 These were the two questions in Ocheche’s mind as she watched her mother’s receding figure disappeared into the horizon.
 Oyin Konde the hair stylist braiding her hair was not yet done as at the time her mother decided she had had enough of the poor sales for the day.
-It was this, her father’s temper and the poor sales of the day that was to blame for her mother leaving her in the care of her best friend, the weird witch-looking Aunty Funke Ocheche regretted.
+It was this, Aunty Funke’s promise to bring her home, her father’s temper and the poor sales of the day that was to blame for her mother leaving her in the care of her best friend, the weird witch-looking Aunty Funke Ocheche regretted.
 Ocheche sat still, watching the sky.

 The few people left in the street that had conveniently been transformed into some time of market place went about their business like some little ants crawling around tiny shred of bread in the sparsely populated area.
 The steady hum of conversation between Uncle Alonge and Aunty Funke continued to flow from inside the kiosk.
 Despite her enchantment with the elements, the words of the conversing adults steadily continued to filter into her ears as if they were sitting in front of her and making the conversation.
-Even though Oyin Konde soon returned brandishing the thread and ordered her to return to the wooden stool she had been sitting on prior to when the women went for the thread, her mind, attention and interest did not leave the conversation of the two figures inside the kiosk as she obeyed the woman and walked lazily to the wooden stool.
+Even though Oyin Konde soon returned brandishing the thread and ordered her to return to the wooden stool she had been sitting on prior to when she went for the thread, her mind, attention and interest did not leave the conversation of the two figures inside the kiosk as she obeyed the woman and walked lazily to the wooden stool.

 “Funkis, na wa o, this Foursquare pastor will never let us be o.
 Can you imagine!
 He has the guts to place his church’s loud speaker directly in front of my shop ehn?
 We are not members of his church.
-Can’t he just get that into his head and therefore position his loud speakers so that they can face the members of his church rather than us who are going about our normal businesses?
+Can’t he just get that into his head and therefore position his loud speakers so that they can face the members of his church inside rather than us who are outside and are going about our normal businesses?
 Does putting the speakers outside his church directly in front of our shops a guarantee he will go to heaven or get more worshipers?”

 Aunty Funke did not respond.
 She was no stranger to Uncle Alonge’s mortal hatred for Pentecostal churches.
 As a Catholic himself, he had never for once considered Pentecostals as Christians.
 As a matter of fact, he always referred to them as Protestants.
 Rebels.
 To him, they were rebels to the authority of the pope, the Vicar of Christ on earth and the Holy See and so merited his derision and hatred.

 Inside the kiosk, he was doing something that Ocheche could not immediately figure out.
 Aunty Funke on her part was sucking from a mango seed.
 Where she was sitting, in-between Oyin Konde’s thighs, Ocheche watched quietly from the corner of her eyes, as the hair Stylist continued to pull gently at her hair, as Aunty Funke pounded the mango on the bare floor until the fruit became a pulp and the seed inside began to wobble.
 Having pounded the seed vigorously on the bare floor for a few minutes, she lifted it to her mouth and bit her teeth into the pointed edge of the mango to create a tiny hole from which she began to suck the juice from the seed.
 From what Ocheche could tell she appeared to be enjoying the fruit, as she sucked, licked her lips so loud Ocheche could hear the yelping sound of the munching from where she was sitting.
 Both Aunty Funke and Uncle Alonge sat silently for a few minutes, each busy with what they were doing.
 Uncle Alonge scratched his balding head impatiently, dipped his index finger into his large nostril and scratched till he pulled some junks from it.
-He peered into the rubbish on his finger he had pulled from his nostril as if he was surprised what came out of his own nose before wiping his finger on his dirty trouser.
+He peered into the rubbish on his finger as if he was surprised what came out of his own nose before wiping his finger on his dirty trouser.
 Then he spoke up again.

 “I’m so happy the way business went for me today o, I don’t know why mummy Ocheche is complaining.”